 Last month, with the involvement of our active Bamboo volunteers, Bamboo had the opportunity to host our very first Bamboo Cares program: a Thanksgiving Food Basket Drive to help a local organization, Cornerstones, provide a full Thanksgiving meal to the less fortunate in our community.
 Based locally here in Reston, Cornerstones is a nonprofit organization that promotes self-sufficiency by providing support and advocacy for those in need of food, shelter, affordable housing, quality childcare, and other human services.

 I’ll admit that since this was our first program and we really wanted our kick-off to be successful, we decided to keep our goals modest.
 To help ensure that no one went hungry this Thanksgiving, Bamboo committed to providing four local families with a Thanksgiving dinner.
 For each family, volunteers assembled and donated festive baskets that included the following items:

-- 3 cans assorted veggies and 2 cans fruit
+- 3 cans of assorted veggies and 2 cans of fruit

-- 1 bottle cooking oil; 2 lb. bag of flour and 2
+- 1 bottle of cooking oil; 2 lb. bag of flour and 2

 lb. bag of sugar

-- 1 box instant potatoes or macaroni & cheese
+- 1 box of instant potatoes or macaroni & cheese

 - 1 box rice, 1 box biscuit or muffin mix